 All students are to be at grade level in their academic performance.
+An annual theme is communicated to provide student and program connections.

 School Accountability Report Card

 In accordance with state and federal requirements, the School Accountability Report Card (SARC) is put forth annually by all public schools as a tool for parents and interested parties to stay informed of the school's progress, test scores and achievements.